pcoet/pcoet.github.io/_posts/2019-12-01-ts-quickstart.md

 tags: [quickstart, Node, TypeScript, JavaScript]
 ---

+*Last updated: December 2, 2019*

-This post explains how to set up a simple TypeScript project.
+This post explains how to set up a basic TypeScript project.
+To complete the steps below, you need to [install Node.js](https://nodejs.org/en/download/).
+(There's a [node formula for Homebrew](https://formulae.brew.sh/formula/node), also.)

 1. Create a directory for your project: `mkdir <my-app>`
 1. Create a new npm package: `cd <my-app> && npm init -y`